ruuvi/ruuvi.firmware.c/README.md

 Ruuvi code is BSD-3 licensed.
 Submodules and external dependencies have their own licenses, which are BSD-compatible.

 # Changelog
+## 3.28.6
+  - Add Travis CI and SonarCloud support

+## 3.28.5
+  - Convert project to use Ceedling for unit tests.

+## 3.28.1 ...
+3.28.4
+  - Bugfixes
+  - Add longlife-logging

 ## 3.28.0
   - Fix storing and loading sensor configurations
   - Store fatal error sources to flash before reboot.